MaayanLab/datacrossways/README.md

 ### Deploy Datacrossways for development

-For development the Authentification might be problematic, especially when the font end is developed on a different server.
-For this reason there is a separate way to deploy the API.
-The developer flag has to be added in the config file.
+For development the Oauth authentification might be problematic, especially when the font end is developed on a different server.
+For this reason there The developer flag has to be added in the config file.
 This will then bypass any authentification requirements and assume a generic admin user.

 #### Start Services